areas-archive/nebula/README.md

 # Use Kubernetes CLI to Debug Pods In Your Cluster
 The Kubernetes CLI (`kubectl`) is a command line interface you can use to interact with Kubernetes.

 You can use `kubectl` to debug pods in your cluster.
-We recommend you use the `get pods`, `logs`, and `exec` commands, in that order.
+To debug, we recommend you use the `get pods`, `logs`, and `exec` commands, in that order.
+Alternatively, you can use the `debug` command to create a clone of your pod.

 To learn how to use these commands, browse the reference below.

-Alternatively, you can use the `debug` command to create a clone of your pod.

 ## Table of Contents